Safety and Tolerability of Cannabidiol Among Persons With Opioid Use Disorder Receiving Methadone or Buprenorphine

 Study Description

 An initial safety pilot phase will recruit six participants: three receiving treatment with methadone and three receiving treatment with buprenorphine.
-If the results of the pilot study support the safety of CBD administration in this clinical sample, the general study will recruit 48 participants with comorbid OUD and chronic pain, for a total of 24 completers - 12 subjects (6 men and 6 women) receiving methadone and 12 subjects (6 men and 6 women) receiving buprenorphine.
+If the results of the pilot study support the safety of CBD administration in this clinical sample, the general study will recruit participants with comorbid OUD and chronic pain, with half the subjects receiving methadone and half receiving buprenorphine.
 Both sub-studies will enroll participants who do not currently require an inpatient hospitalization.

 Connect with a study center